celmore25/portfolio/README.md

 # Clay Elmore Personal Portfolio

-(Projects with links are available on my github!)
+(Projects with links are available to view!)

 * Machine Learning
   * Timeseries